Georgia – Imereti, Svaneti, Samtskhe Javakheti, Guria (Kutaisi, Poti) November 19-20, 2019

 Museum of Georgian Sport.
 The most popular sports in Georgia are football, basketball, rugby union, wrestling, judo, and weightlifting.
 Historically, Georgia has been famous for its physical education; the Romans were fascinated with Georgians’ physical qualities after seeing the training techniques of ancient Iberia.
 Wrestling remains a historically important sport of Georgia, and some historians think that the Greco-Roman style of wrestling incorporates many Georgian elements.

 Within Georgia, one of the most popularized styles of wrestling is the Kakhetian style.
-There were a number of other styles in the past that are not as widely used today.
+There were several other styles in the past that are not as widely used today.
 For example, the Khevsureti region of Georgia has three different styles of wrestling.
 Other popular sports in 19th century Georgia were polo, and Lelo, a traditional Georgian game later replaced by rugby union.

 The first and only race circuit in the Caucasian region is located in Georgia.
 Rustavi International Motorpark originally built in 1978 was re-opened in 2012 after total reconstruction costing $20 million.
 The track satisfies the FIA Grade 2 requirements and currently hosts the Legends car racing series and Formula Alfa competitions.